Florida Senate Bill 266: Support

 DeSantis' office has backed the bill, saying that it is necessary to prevent colleges and higher education within the state of Florida from leaning too far towards the Democratic Party.
 A statement released by his office claims that backers to American liberalism "suppress free thought in the name of identity politics and indoctrination", and that a "course correction" is necessary.
-Florida's education secretary Manny Diaz further backs the bill, claiming the administration he works under wishes that students learn to pursue the truth.
+Florida's education commissioner, Manny Díaz, further backs the bill, claiming the administration he works under wishes that students learn to pursue the truth.
 Both Diaz and DeSantis alludes that the opposition to HB 999 intends to impose ideology or a whim ideology on students.

 The National Review ran articles in support of the passage of the act, claiming that granting the ability for university boards to review faculty is a positive, and that the bill's mandates on civic education and the study of Western civilization are an improvement to the university curriculum.
 Stanley Kurtz argues that professors are promoting what he sees as an unnecessary fear of educating students on the Bill of Rights, the US Constitution, and the Federalist Papers.
 Kurtz further argues that stuff would mostly be the same under the faculty tenure review provisions, and that university presidential review would help to further the mission of the university.